Lenddo/android-lenddo/wiki/onboardingsdk.md

     ```

     Note: These methods allow you to hook into the Lenddo Authorize process.

+    onButtonClicked -> called when Lenddo Button is selected, passing the probe data (FormDataCollector)

+    onAuthorizeStarted -> called when Authorize started

+    onAuthorizeComplete -> called when Authorize completed and data sent to the server

+    onAuthorizeCanceled -> called when Authorize canceled.
+Current screen url is returned in FormDataCollector using collector.getField("url").toString().

+    onAuthorizeError -> called when specific error occurred from Authorize API (eg. "Unauthorized access")

+    onAuthorizeFailure -> called during server errors

 5. Still on the onCreate method, Link the button to the UIHelper: